informationcake/mosaicking-SWARP/README.md

 SDSS data must be downloaded outside of the container at the moment due to bugs with wget and the SDSS server.
 First you should go to the SDSS website (https://dr12.sdss.org/mosaics/) and generate a J*.sh file for your selection.
-There are small and large examples of the J*.sh file in this repository that you can use.
+There is a small example of the J*.sh file in this repository (scripts/sdss-small) that you can use so you don't have to go to the SDSS website.

 Now run the get-sdss-data-parallel.sh script from outside the container with your J*.sh file as the input argument.
 For very large mosaics, the downloads can take a while and I've noticed it can hang on the final few files.
 You may need to cancel and restart the script, but it will not re-download files already obtained.
 It is best to check how many files are downloaded `ls \*.bz2 | wc -l` and compare it to what is expected.